zenui-labs/zenui-library-react/CONTRIBUTING.md

-# Contributing to ZenUI Library
+# Contributing to ZenUI Library React

-Thank you for considering contributing to **ZenUI Library**!
+Thank you for considering contributing to **ZenUI Library React**!
 This document outlines the steps for contributing to the project.

 ## How Can I Contribute?

 **1. Reporting Bugs**

 If you encounter any issues, please report them by creating an issue.
 Provide detailed information to help us resolve the issue quickly.

 **2. Suggesting Features**